-\emph{The 2D G-K equation.--} We consider a prototype 2D material.
+We consider a prototype 2D material.
 It has one out-of-plane acoustic mode with a quadratic dispersion $\omega_k = a k^2$ (ZA mode), and two degenerate linear acoustic modes $\omega_k = v_g k$ (longitudinal and transverse).
 The magnitude of the linear group velocity is $v_g$, and the magnitude of the wave vector is $k=|\vec{k}|$.
-Here, in the spirit of Debye model, we have ignored the possible anisotropic property and the difference between longitudinal and transverse branches.
+Here, in the spirit of Debye model, we ignore the possible anisotropic property and the difference between longitudinal and transverse branches.
 We will focus on the effect of ZA mode's quadratic dispersion on the hydrodynamic behavior.

 We first sketch the derivation of the 2D G-K equation\cite{guyer_solution_1966,guyer_thermal_1966}.
-The details can be found in the Appendix.
 Our starting point is the Peierls-Boltzmann equation under Callaway approximation\cite{callaway_model_1959,allen_improved_2013}

 Here, $s$ is the phonon index, $\tau_N$ is the constant relaxation time for the N-process, while $\tau_R$ is that for the resistive scattering process (R-process).
-It includes all scattering mechanisms that do not conserve crystal momentum, i. e., electron, impurity scattering and U-process.
+It includes all scattering mechanisms that do not conserve crystal momentum, i. e., impurity scattering, phonon-scattering and other U-processes.
 We take the same $\tau_R$ and $\tau_N$ for all phonon branches, i.e., taking the wave vector and branch averaged values.
 This is the so-called gray approximation.

 The N-process drives the system towards a displaced distribution function